-Although your mortgage lender will be organising a mortgage valuation survey for the property, it's also important to commission an independent survey from a RICS Chartered Surveyor for a detailed report on your potential new home.
+Although your mortgage lender will be organising a mortgage valuation survey for the property, it's also important to commission an independent survey from a RICS registered or Chartered Surveyor for a detailed report on your potential new home.

 The mortgage valuation is conducted for the benefit of the lender to ensure the property is worth what is being paid for it and thus the security of the mortgage.
-A house survey is performed by a RICS Chartered Surveyor for the home buyer’s best interests.
+A house survey is performed by a RICS Surveyor for the home buyer’s best interests.
 It will include an in-depth, impartial account of the structural condition of the property that will assist with your decision about whether to proceed with the purchase.

 5. Get quotes for a removals company

 You won’t have an exact move date to give them yet, but it is worth getting in contact early with a removal company so you can ensure there is time for a pre-move survey to assess the volume of your belongings.
 You will also be able to discuss the requirements of your move and whether there are any parking restrictions at either address.

-To find the best price for your removal, you can compare quotes from Ombudsman-regulated, professional removal companies.
+To find the best price for your removal, make sure compare romevals firms and look for Ombudsman-regulated, professional companies.

 6. Exchange contracts and pay deposit

 Once your mortgage has been approved and the searches have been completed by your conveyancing solicitor you will now be able to sign and exchange contracts which legally commits you to the purchase of the property.
 You will then be asked to pay the deposit, which is usually 10% of the property’s value.
-Through the government’s Help to Buy Mortgage Guarantee scheme it can, however, be reduced to 5%.
+However, it can as low as 5%.

 At this stage of the transaction you can no longer pull out without losing your deposit and further costs that were incurred.
 This means that it’s also the best time to get your home insurance ready.